 - What is the default listing of items?

-The questions would have as consequence another feedback loop which would delay the beginning of implementation.
+The questions would have as a consequence another feedback loop which would delay the beginning of the implementation.

 On the other hand, as the IM follows a bottom-up path of the actual feature existence (BE, FE, Design) the developers feel more prone to it, as, for the core beginning of the feature, Data is more important than Visual.

-If the Client or Product person is thought to start the feature implementation with an Information model, consequent feedback loops could be used for visual alternations, while ground BE work is on its way.
-Given the person owning the feature has the right information it is also cheaper in time to write an IM feature summery compared to making several pages of a visual feature, which can ask more questions than providing answers to.
+If the Client or the Product person is thinking to start the feature implementation with an Information model, consequent feedback loops could be used for visual alternation, while ground BE work is on its way.
+Given that the person owning the feature has the right information, it is also cheaper in time to write an IM feature summary compared to making several pages of a visual feature, which can ask more questions than provide answers.

-It’s best to use this model when crunching heavy Backend features down the roadmap from a Wishlist of Use Cases to actual functionalities.
+It’s best time to use this model is when you are crunching heavy Backend features down the roadmap from a Wishlist of Use Cases to an actual functionalities.
 It also works well when the goal is to have lots of features covered by BE and their visual appearance is of secondary importance.

-Of course with these tools/models, the value comes to actually using them not being smart about creating them.
+Of course with these tools/models, the value comes from actually using them not being smart about creating them.
 So, there you go…